Overdraft Privilege | Opt in

 - We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as a link to a secondary Liberty account or to an overdraft line of credit, which may be less expensive than our standard overdraft practice.
-To learn more, ask us about these plans.
+- We also offer overdraft programs, such as a link to a secondary Liberty account or to an overdraft line of credit, which may be less expensive than our standard overdraft practice.
+To learn more, ask us about these programs.

 This notice explains our standard overdraft practices.